 As Iran is located in a dry plateau, Summers are pretty hot here.
 So try to pack light clothes and long dresses and skirts.

 Summer is the most colorful season in Iran and you can see women, specially tourists in floral colorful dresses.
 The hijab is about covering your body not wearing simple black clothes, there is no limitation on the design.

 A frequently asked question is if it’s possible to wear sandals in Iran?
 And the answer is Yes!
 It is very common to wear sandals or open front shoes here.

 The weather is completely compatible with Hijab!
 It begins to rain from late September and from late November there is the possibility of light snow, specially in mountain areas.
 So pack some warm clothes with you and don’t forget as long as you cover your hair and neck it isn’t any problem to wear hats instead of scarves.

-Nope! no baby girl don’t have to wear hijab, unless they are 9.
+Nope! baby girls don’t have to wear hijab unless they are 9.
 And if they’re body isn’t mature like a woman you can skip it.
 If you are traveling with your young girl whose about 9/10 and she doesn’t have a mature body yet, you can just pack her some loose shirts and long sleeve dresses and skip wearing scarves or manteau, there won’t be any problem.

 We bet you’ll enjoy the different outfit as a new experience, don’t forget to take pictures wearing beautiful patterned Persian clothes and you can BOOK your favorite PACKAGE by clicking on the picture below.